How-To Guides

 FAQ

 Yes, for standard documents.
-BriefMine achieved 90% time savings on routine contracts in our tests.
-However, complex litigation documents and novel legal arguments still require significant human review and editing.
+BriefMine achieved 90% time savings on routine contracts in our 2026 retest.
+However, complex litigation documents and novel legal arguments still require significant human review and editing — and ABA Formal Opinion 512 makes that review step ethically required, not optional.

 Which AI tool is best for solo attorneys?

-Spellbook is the best fit for solo practitioners — it integrates directly into Microsoft Word, has the lowest learning curve, and is the most affordable option for small practices.
+Spellbook is the best fit for solo practitioners — it integrates directly into Microsoft Word, has the lowest learning curve, and is the most affordable option for small practices at $49/user/month after the 2026 price drop.

 AI-assisted drafting is treated the same as any other tool used in legal practice.
 Attorney-client privilege applies to the final work product, not the method of creation.
-However, always review confidentiality policies when using cloud-based AI tools.
+However, always review the vendor's confidentiality policy and confirm that your inputs are not used to train shared models.
+Harvey, Spellbook, and BriefMine all offer "no-training" enterprise tiers.

 How much do AI document drafting tools cost for law firms?